John2white/ForestChangeDetectio/README.md

-# 🌍 Land Cover Classification and Forest Change Detection in Kisumu
+# 🌍 Land Cover Classification and Forest Change Detection in Homa Bay County

-This repository contains a Google Earth Engine (GEE) script for land cover classification and forest change detection in Kisumu.
+This repository contains a Google Earth Engine (GEE) script for land cover classification and forest change detection in Homa Bay County.
 The analysis is performed using Landsat imagery and training data, with a focus on assessing forest area changes over time.

 ---